Hassan97-js/lobe-ai/README.md

 ## Description

-This project is a clone of [LobeAI website](https://www.lobe.ai/), which is a tool that helps users create and train machine learning models with a free, easy to use interface.
+This project is a clone of [LobeAI tour website](https://www.lobe.ai/tour), which is a tool that helps users create and train machine learning models with a free, easy to use interface.

 ## Technologies